krhetest/LabBench.Manual/docs/method_of_limits.md

 Definition of stimuli is common for all tests that use the IAnalogStimulator interface.

-Please refer to [To Be Written](to-be-written) for a description of how to define stimuli.
+Please refer to [Stimuli](index.html#stimuli) for a description of how to define stimuli.

 ## Test result